tv studio equipment

 Multiple Video Screens fed by multi-image processing modules allow the director, technical director, and other crew to view the program output and individual sources.

-Intercom systems facilitate communication between the control room and field personnel for coordinating the production.
+Intercom systems facilitate communication between the production control room and field personnel for coordinating the production.

 Automation systems and machine control provide centralized command of the various equipment in the broadcast facility.